 - Canada, India, Norway, Romania, Turkey, USA & South Africa: November 4, 2016

 - Japan: January, 27 2017

 Doctor Strange Plot

-The Doctor Strange plot is set to open up the Marvel Cinematic Universe to magic and dimension-hopping, telling the story of the world's foremost neurosurgeon and his fall from grace.
+The Doctor Strange plot opens up the Marvel Cinematic Universe to magic and dimension-hopping, telling the story of the world's foremost neurosurgeon and his fall from grace.
 The callous and arrogant Doctor Stephen Strange had it all, a high powered job, fame and money, but fate had other plans for him.
 When his precious surgeons hands suffer irreparable nerve damage in a car accident, he loses everything he thought he held dear.

 Seeking out the legend of the Ancient One — a mystic who is said to be able to cure all illnesses — he discovers a hidden Sanctuary where Masters of the Mystic Arts train apprentices in the ways of the magic.
 The Ancient One agrees to help him, on the condition that he stays and studies under her at the Sanctuary of Kamar-Taj.